Is your Scrum/Kanban implementation encountering some challenges?

 Have you tried various “best practices” but the results are so-so?

-Looking for focused expert guidance for better Agile in your context?
+Interested in focused, proven guidance for improving Agile in your context?

 It takes a lot of effort, time, and leadership to transform even a single team – let alone an organization – and results are not guaranteed.
-However, enough teams and organizations have done it successfully, so the possibilities are real.
-And what’s the one thing they all have in common?
+However, enough teams and organizations have done it successfully, and what’s the one thing they all have in common?
 Their Agile implementation is uniquely suited to their context.

 Wearing various hats – coach, consultant, trainer, facilitator, manager – I have been supporting many Agile journeys since 2001.
 I have learned what’s critical for successful Agile adoption, and have developed useful tools for addressing these aspects.

 I’ve packaged my techniques and strategies into a one-day practical workshop to help you improve your Agile implementation now.
 We’re not doing simulations, building with Lego, playing games, or training your whole team; you’ll be analyzing your own situation and considering improvements using the same techniques I apply in coaching/consulting and with ideas from fellow attendees.